Han Pil-hwa: Politics

 After her career in sports, Han has held various offices in politics and sports administration.
-She became the chief secretary of the Speed Skating Association February 1986.
+She became the chief secretary of the Speed Skating Association in February 1986.
 She has also been deputy director general of the Guidance Bureau for Winter Sports of the National Sports Committee, head of the Technical Guidance Office for Winter Sports of the National Sports Committee, vice-chairwoman of the Korea Ice Skating Association, and vice-chairwoman of the Athletic Technique Union.

-Han is a member of the North Korean headquarter of the National Alliance for the Country's Reunification since January 1991.
+Han is a member of the North Korean headquarters of the National Alliance for the Country's Reunification since January 1991.
 She was elected to the country's parliament in 1998.